SavanFlou/versatile_thermostat/documentation/en/feature-window.md

   - [Sensor Mode](#sensor-mode)
   - [Auto Mode](#auto-mode)

-You must have selected the `With Open Detection` feature on the first page to reach this page.
+You must have selected the `With Open Detection` feature in the ``Functions`` menu to be able to access this menu.
 Open detection can be done in two ways:
 1. By using a sensor placed on the opening (sensor mode),
 2. By detecting a sudden temperature drop (auto mode)